A CNN-LSTM Quantifier for Single Access Point CSI Indoor Localization: Results And Discussions

 \subsection{CNN Layer Analysis}

-As explained in Section \ref{sec:experiment}, the user's location will be updated every $\Delta{t}=$1-2~s.
-Therefore, the CSI data collected in the window time $\Delta{t}=$1-2~s is utilized for CNN layer training and validation.
-During $\Delta{t}$, the NIC receives an average of $30$ packets, and each CSI packet has total 90~subcarriers from 3 receiving antennae.
-We consider the data from each individual antenna as a channel of the CSI image, which creates the testing CSI image size for the NIC as ($30 \times 30 \times 3$).
-On the other hand, the smartphone only receives $10$ scans during $\Delta{t}$ with only one single receiving antenna and $47$ subcarriers.
-Therefore, the CNN training CSI image size for Nexus 5 is ($10 \times 47$).
+As explained in Section~\ref{sec:experiment}, the user's location will be updated every $\Delta_{t}=$1-2~s.
+Therefore, the CSI data are collected in the same time interval for CNN layer training and validation.
+During $\Delta_{t}$, the NIC receives an average of $30$ packets, and each CSI packet has total 90~subcarriers from 3 receiving antennae.
+We consider the data from each individual antenna as a channel of the CSI image, which creates the testing CSI image size for the NIC as ($30{\times}30{\times 3}$).
+On the other hand, the smartphone only receives $10$ scans during $\Delta_{t}$ with only one single receiving antenna and $47$ subcarriers.
+Therefore, the CNN training CSI image size for Nexus 5 is ($10{\times}47$).

 The CNN model is constructed based on ConFi~\cite{Haochen2017} with 3 convolutional layers (Conv) and 2 FC layers.
 Table~\ref{table:CNN} shows the detailed parameters of the proposed CNN structure for both NIC and smartphone.
 The differences between them are the inputs of each layer and the number of neurons for the FC layers.
 There are 9,000 and 900 neurons respectively in the two FC layers for the Intel NIC, while 4,700 and 470 neurons in the case of using the Nexus 5 smartphone.